 No matter the season, Oura members’ sleep habits are always top of our mind.
 To better understand our collective sleep habits, we took a closer look at aggregate data to see what happens in these lazy, longer days of summer.

+Plus, Oura members’ Sleep Scores decreased by an average of 3 points.
 However, your sleep need doesn’t decrease.
 We tend to stay up later, but don’t make up for it by sleeping later.
-To feel your best during the day, maintaining consistent sleep and wake times is key—tap into Oura’s bedtime guidance to fine-tune your habits.
+To feel your best during the day, maintaining consistent sleep and wake times is key — tap into Oura’s bedtime guidance to fine-tune your habits.

 One fun quirk?
 Oura members in our home country of Finland tend to see their total sleep increase in July and August, a time when many are on extended summer holiday.

-?
-Sleep latency, the amount of time it takes to fall asleep, is higher.
+Sleep latency, the amount of time it takes to fall asleep, increases by 2 minutes.

 Light suppresses the body’s production of melatonin, so if you’re enjoying the sunlight later into the evening, melatonin release will be delayed, and it may take longer to fall asleep.
 Take advantage of the longer days by getting more natural light in the morning, then focus on creating a dimmer environment in the evening before bed.